 About our ticket prices:

-Strike A Light is an accessible festival so all of our tickets are very heavily subsidised.
+Strike A Light aims to be as accessible as possible so all of our tickets are very heavily subsidised.

 Strike A Light are: